bcaro/wifilightV2-doc/docs/en_US/tuya.md

 [Back to main documentation ](./index.md)

-# Inclusion from the Tuya cloud

-This procedure automates the creation of most Tuya and Tuya/Zigbee devices.
-Reading the following two paragraphs (Zigbee Tuya and Tuya gateways) allows you to understand more precisely how the plugin works.

-## configuration of the Tuya platform

-First follow this [tutorial] (https://linkdhome.com/articles/local-tuya-device-control-in-homekit) and go to the "Overview" tab to retrieve:
-Access ID and Access Secret.
-In the plugin configuration, enter these 2 parameters in the Tuya part.
-Then select: Tuya Go to inclusion.
-The devices are created automatically.
-If a device with the same devId already exists, the inclusion will not occur.

-Limitations:
-- some devices are not created (Tuya cloud does not provide data)
-- purely cloud devices will be integrated but the plugin will not be able to access them
-- the color order of the colored bulbs is not transmitted by the Tuya cloud
-- peripherals with coded information (actuator part of alarms in general) are not managed
-- devices with non-standard information (in general can be solved with a code block in a scenario) are not managed
-- the local IP address is not entered.
-Reconcile the mac address and the IP address given in the device settings of the Tuya application and your router and modify the IP address.
-- deleting an order created by the plugin via the Tuya cloud can no longer be recreated

-Tips:
-- to add the color commands, switch to [device learning mode] (./ tuya # tocAnchor-1-12-7) and use only the color buttons of the Tuya SmatLife app.
-If other buttons are used, the plugin will create duplicates of the orders created via the Tuya cloud.
-- if other commands are not created, do the same: use the buttons of the Tuya SmartLife app in learning mode.
-- in general, orders can be created manually or in learning mode
-- the min and the max of a numerical value are reported from the cloud.
-As needed, modify #slider# and #value# with #slider#/100*max and #value#*100/max.
-The plugin therefore does not automate the calibration of the info and action commands.

 # Zigbee Tuya gateways

 To use such a gateway, choose the type: "Gateway Hub Tuya Zigbee"